 Please see Current and Previous Editions.

 If you would like to submit an article or a book review, please check the JBACS manuscript guidelines.

-All material should be submitted by email to the editors via JBACS manuscript submission.
+All material should be submitted via email to the JBACS editors.

 - Tim Barrett (School of Oriental and African Studies)

 - Stephanie Hemelryk Donald (University of New South Wales)

 - Stephan Feuchtwang (London School of Economics)